| BB2124

 of BB1615 but closed today.
 Looking

-back, Ingleborough loomed menacingly.
+back, Ingleborough loomed menacingly..jpg) A

 pleasant wander around lanes and one particular